Behavioral Job Interview Questions and Answers –

 The best way to deal with these sorts of behavioral job interview questions is to accept the questions upfront.
 Be prepared in advance about these failure questions and tell the interviewers that the biggest failures have led you to your greatest successes.

 Tell them by example that how you showed leadership in the team even when there was little or no hope for turning it around.
 Make sure you’re not taking the channel of falsehood to answer the question.

 That’s why it’s very much necessary to prepare yourself in advance for these kinds of typical failures questions.

-There’s an issue while answering these failures-related questions.
+There’s an issue while answering these failure-related questions.
 You have to tactfully manage the failure while highlighting your leadership trait to turn it around.
 If you emphasize more on the failure, you will fail to create an impact on the interviewer.

 Don’t forget to appreciate the effort of your project members as well.
-In a whole, you need to create an impression that you’re the perfect person to take charge of the position you’re giving the interview for.
+As a whole, you need to create an impression that you’re the perfect person to take charge of the position you’re giving the interview for.

 Handling Conflict Interview questions: